Stepan Bandera: World War II

 Before World War II the territory of today's Ukraine was split between Poland, the Soviet Union, Romania and Czechoslovakia.
 Prior to the 1939 invasion of Poland, German military intelligence recruited OUN members into the Bergbauernhilfe unit and smuggled Ukrainian nationalists into Poland in order to erode Polish defences by conducting a terror campaign directed at Polish farmers and Jews.
 OUN leaders Andriy Melnyk (code name Consul I) and Bandera (code name Consul II) both served as agents of the Nazi Germany military intelligence Abwehr Second Department.
 Their goal was to run diversion activities after Germany's attack on the Soviet Union.
 This information is part of the testimony that Abwehr Colonel Erwin Stolze gave on 25 December 1945 and submitted to the Nuremberg trials, with a request to be admitted as evidence.

 Bandera was freed from Brest (Brześć) Prison in Eastern Poland in early September 1939, as a result of the invasion of Poland.
 There are differing accounts of the circumstances of his release.
 Soon thereafter Eastern Poland was occupied by the Soviet Union.
 Upon release from prison, Bandera moved first to Lviv, but after realising it would be occupied by the Soviets, Bandera together with other OUN members, moved to Kraków, the capital of Germany's occupational General Government. where, according to Tadeusz Piotrowski, he established close connections with the German Abwehr and Wehrmacht.
-There, he also came in contact with the leader of the OUN, Andriy Atanasovych Melnyk.
+There, he also came in contact with the leader of the OUN, Melnyk.
 In 1940, the political differences and expectations between the two leaders caused the OUN to split into two factions, OUN-B and OUN-M (Banderites and Melnykites), each one claiming legitimacy.

 The factions differed in ideology, strategy and tactics: the OUN-M faction led by Melnyk preached a more conservative approach to nation-building, while the OUN-B faction, led by Bandera, supported a revolutionary approach; however, both factions exhibited similar levels of radical nationalism, fascism, antisemitism, xenophobia and violence.
 The vast majority of young OUN members joined Bandera's faction.
-OUN-B was devoted to the independence of Ukraine, as a single-party fascist totalitarian state free of national minorities.
+OUN-B was devoted to the independence of Ukraine, as a single-party fascist dictatorship free of national minorities.
 It was later implicated in the Holocaust.

 Before the independence proclamation of 30 June 1941, Bandera oversaw the formation of so-called "Mobile Groups" (мобільні групи), which were small (5–15 members) groups of OUN-B members who would travel from General Government to Western Ukraine and, after a German advance to Eastern Ukraine, encourage support for the OUN-B and establish local authorities run by OUN-B activists.
 In total, approximately 7,000 people participated in these mobile groups, and they found followers among a wide circle of intellectuals, such as Ivan Bahriany, Vasyl Barka, Hryhorii Vashchenko and many others.